Estelle90/ChurnAnalysisProject/README.md

 - **Language:** Python
 - **Environment:** Anaconda
-- **Libraries:** Pandas for data cleaning, Seaborn and Matplotlib for visualization, and Scikit-learn for modeling
+- **Libraries:** Pandas for data cleaning, Seaborn and Matplotlib for visualisation, and Scikit-learn for modeling

 ## 📁 How to Use